 Peter Banyai is majoring in International Studies with a concentration on Global Politics and Societies and minoring in European Studies and History.
 In his first two years at USF, he was on the Men's Soccer Team.
-This year, he works for the Master's Program for International Studies.
+In his first year as a Peer Adviser he organized the 20th commemoration of the Rwandan Genocide.
+During the summer, he travelled to Zambia through the Zambia Today program.
 His number one thing to do is traveling because he gets to know more people and cultures which is essential, especially on this field.
 In the future, he hopes to become a human rights lawyer.

 Sabrina Belara is a senior at USF majoring in International Studies with a focus on Cultures, Societies and Values and minoring in Latin American Studies.
 During the spring and summer, she interned for Baseball Without Borders.
 Upon graduating she is going to drive down to Chile from California to gain a firsthand experience of Central and South America.
 After her travels she plans to either relocate to another country or return to USF to pursue a Masters of Arts in Teaching: Urban Education and Social Justice.